Who We Are

 Comet (she/they) believes the land offers us its most radical dreams.

-A multi-disciplinary creative whose magic roots within the deep soil of her Celtic ancestry, Comet’s projects seek to integrate the invisible strata of color, wisdom, and memory held within human-disrupted landscapes.
+A multi-disciplinary creative whose magic roots within the deep soil of her Celtic ancestry, Comet’s artistic projects seek to integrate the invisible strata of magic and memory held within human-disrupted landscapes.

-Comet trained as a rites of passage guide with the School of Lost Borders and is currently training as a somatic ecotherapist.
+Comet trained as a guide with the School of Lost Borders at Wild Mountain, and is currently growing her practice as a somatic eco-therapist.

-At home in the Sonoran Desert with her partner and their two pups, she lives for morning conversations with wild places, desert rainstorms, and coffee.
+At home in the Sonoran Desert with her partner and their magical pups, she lives for morning walks with the land, desert thunderstorms, co-creative play, and good coffee.

 Annette (she/they) is a great believer in “we cannot do this alone!”
 She seeks and finds refuge in wild places, in friendships near and far, within the miraculous universe that is music, in hikes and swims with her beloved dog, Moki, in creative explorations with words, watercolors and wool, in resting when her body asks for rest, and in her relationship with her daughter, Eva, who is literally a dream come true.